 As it turns out, anticipation is the mother of demand.
 The company sold $100,000 worth of watches on its first day of sales, which wiped out their entire inventory:

 When we started the business, we sold out on day one.
 We're really fortunate to have had that built-up demand and built-up scarcity, which drove the success of our business in the early days.

 Armed with a healthy dose of cash to reinvest in the business, McBride began to launch new limited-edition lines on the 5th of every month and expand operations to third-party logistics warehouses in California and London, in addition to his home base of Melbourne, Australia.

 The business’ rapid growth was both a blessing and a curse.
 Operating multiple Shopify Plus stores with multiple 3PL warehouses quickly turned into an inventory management nightmare.
 From not knowing how much inventory was in stock to having problems tracking inventory in multiple locations, the business’ operations began to suffer.

 It was then that McBride got in touch with an accounting company called Mi-Fi, who helped them make sense of and manage their global expansion so when their business scaled, their accounting and operations would not hold them back.
-Mifi helped set up a system to centrally manage Shopify, Xero, and multiple 3PL providers seamlessly – and that system was TradeGecko.
+Mifi helped set up a system to centrally manage Shopify and multiple 3PL providers seamlessly – and that system was QuickBooks Commerce.

 We then came in contact with an accounting firm, Mi-Fi who helped us set-up the whole system with TradeGecko to manage that system a lot better and kind of eliminated a lot of problems we were finding as we were growing the business.